CyrilCermak/modular_architecture_on_ios/README.md

 I hope this chapter provided a clear understanding of the essential differences between static and dynamic libraries as well as provided some clear examples showing to examine them.
-It was quite a lot to grasp, so now it's time for a double shot of espresso or any kind of preferable refreshment.
+It was quite a lot to grasp, so now it’s time for a double shot of espresso or any kind of preferable refreshment.

 I would highly recommend to deep dive into this topic even more.
 Here